-Research on the causes, diagnosis, and treatment of chronic myelomonocytic (MY-eh-loh-MAH-noh-SIH-tik) leukemia (CMML) is being done at many cancer research centers.
-Scientists are making progress in understanding how changes in a person's DNA and RNA can cause normal bone marrow cells to develop into leukemia cells.
+Research on the causes, diagnosis, and treatment of chronic myelomonocytic leukemia (CMML) is being done at many cancer research centers.
+Scientists are making progress in understanding which changes in a person's DNA and RNA can cause normal bone marrow cells to develop into leukemia cells.

-Studies have found that changes in the structure or activity of certain genes in CMML cells may help predict patients’ prognosis and how likely the patient is to develop acute leukemia.
-This information may eventually be used to help guide treatment decisions.
+Studies have found that changes in the structure or activity of certain genes in CMML cells may help predict patients’ outcomes and how likely they are to go on to develop acute leukemia.
+Research continues in this area, and someday, this information may help guide treatment decisions.

-Studies are in progress to find the most effective combination of chemotherapy drugs while still avoiding unnecessary side effects.
+Studies are in progress to find the best combination of chemotherapy drugs while trying to limit side effects.
 New drugs are continually being developed and tested.
-An oral (by mouth) form of azacitidine is being tested.
-Research is underway to determine whether patients with certain unfavorable prognostic features will benefit from more intensive chemotherapy.